boytchev/virtual-prosthetics/docs/api.md

 The Virtual Prosthetics library allows construction of virtual robots from a JavaScript program.
 The robots can be viewed and manipulated on desktop and mobile platforms.
-The main concepts are:
+The library is base on the following main concepts:

 * [**Scene**](#scene) – a virtual environment where robots are placed and controlled;
 * [**Robot**](#robots) – a virtual device constructed programmatically of robot parts;